lufroone/starter-tdd/README.md

 A project that allows me to quickly make demos about TDD, in many languages.

-I know many of those starter projects exist, but I selffishlt prefer to have my own.
+I know many of those starter projects exist, but I prefer to have my own.